aws-samples/sample-lambda-network-monitor/README.md

 # Lambda network monitoring

+This repo contains sample projects for functionality discussed in [this blog](https://aws.amazon.com/blogs/compute/monitoring-network-traffic-in-aws-lambda-functions/).

 Attaching Lambda functions to a VPC allow you to have network monitoring for your function code.
 You can use VPC Flowlogs to auditing purposes and security groups/ACLs for access controls.

 In some scenarios, however, attaching a function to VPC might not be enough.
 For example, you might want to have fine-grained per-function or even per-invoke network monitoring, audit DNS resolutions and connection creations, or simply prefer not to introduce additional operational overhead of managing infrastructure.